Battle of Fréteval: Background

+Richard I

 King Richard I of England had been captured and imprisoned by Leopold of Austria on the King's return from crusade in December 1192.
 For over a year, the terms of his release were negotiated, until he was released on payment of a massive ransom in January 1194.
 Whilst he was imprisoned, Richard's brother, John, had allied against Richard with the French King, Philip II, who had also wanted to capture the English king.
 John had granted Philip much land from Richard's estates in Aquitaine.
 As well as various castles, this included the whole of the duchy lands east of the River Seine.

+Phillip II

 During Richard's imprisonment, Philip had made attempts at physically occupying these estates, with some success, particularly around the important Channel ports of Dieppe (shortest distance between Paris and the English channel) and Le Tréport.
 However, as soon as Richard returned to Normandy, John made his peace with him, abandoning Philip; Richard proceeded to unravel much of Philip's recent gains in the region, beginning with the raising of Philip's siege of Verneuil on 29 May 1194.
 There, Philip was forced into a hasty retreat, and, foreshadowing his losses at Fréteval, abandoned his siege engines and other valuable matériel.

 Encounter at Fréteval Wood

 King Philip probably shadowed Richard's army, as the latter moved through the Loire Valley, in an attempt at constraining the English army's ability to manoeuvre.
-However, Richard doubled-back on the French, in which pursuit the English king's horse was killed.
+However near Fréteval—a small village located on the right bank of the River Loir—Richard doubled-back on the French, in which pursuit the English king's horse was killed.
 It remains uncertain whether, despite the fact that contemporaries described the encounter as a battle, the two forces ever made contact.
 It is possible that the rear portion of the French force engaged with that of the English.
-However, as part of a war in which skirmishing was the usual form of encounter, Fréteval was no different, and, it has been said, it 'does not deserve the label of a battle.'
+However, as part of a war in which skirmishing was the usual form of encounter, Fréteval was no different, and, it has been said, it "does not deserve the label of a battle".
 In what was most likely an ambush by the English, Philip appears to have abandoned his baggage train in a wood as Richard approached, and escaped to a Saint-Hilaire chapel on Whitsun Eve.
-Philip's 'sudden departure', wrote historian John Gillingham, was 'the last straw for his troops, already demoralized by the threat to their supplies.'
+Philip's 'sudden departure', wrote historian John Gillingham, was "the last straw for his troops, already demoralized by the threat to their supplies".
 Richard proceeded to harry the retreating French soldiers, before entering Verneuil in triumph.
-The engagement at Fréteval has been described as 'a minor disaster' for the Philip, although probably more in political terms than military.
+The engagement at Fréteval has been described as "a minor disaster" for the Philip, although probably more in political terms than military.